akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 To know how to define the required attributes for the completeness, please take a look at this [article](manage-reference-entities.html)
 :::

-## Filter on options and reference entity links (_since 3.1_)
+## Filter on options and reference entity links

-_Since the 3.1 version_, we added the possibility to filter on single/multiple options or reference entity single/multiple links attributes types in the records grid.
+We added the possibility to filter on single/multiple options or reference entity single/multiple links attributes types in the records grid.
 This filter allows an exact search on an reference entity option value or on a reference entity link.

 For instance:
 - If a "Brand" reference entity has a "Designers" attribute linked to a "Designer" reference entity, you can search for all brands with the designer "Ron Arad".